Blendify/blender-manual/blender_docs/manual/interface/grease_pencil/drawing/introduction.rst

 ------------------

 Continuous Drawing allows for rapid sketching with the *Grease Pencil* when multiple strokes are desired.
+So that you only have to hold :kbd:`D` once for the first stroke.
-Besides the checkbox it is enabled if the :kbd:`D` key is released while pressing :kbd:`LMB`.
+Besides the checkbox Continuous Drawing is also enabled if the :kbd:`D` key is released while pressing :kbd:`LMB`.
 The eraser for one-off strokes (:kbd:`RMB`) is still available.
 Note that with the *Eraser* both :kbd:`LMB` or :kbd:`RMB` can be used